Snehaphilip989/miniproject1/Python Terms/Factory.md

 Factory patterns are implemented in Python using factory method.
 When a user calls a method such that we pass in a string and the return value as a new object is implemented through factory method.
 The type of object used in factory method is determined by string which is passed through method.

+## Conceptual Example
+from __future__ import annotations from abc import ABC, abstractmethod

+class Creator(ABC):
+    """
+    The Creator class declares the factory method that is supposed to return an object of a Product class.
+The Creator's subclasses usually provide the implementation of this method.
+    """

+    @abstractmethod
+    def factory_method(self):
+        """
+        Note that the Creator may also provide some default implementation of the factory method.
+        """
+        pass

 # Source